Seven Peaks Water Park Duneland

 The location of the amusement park is at the intersection of U.S. Route 20 and Indiana State Road 49, north of Chesterton near the border of the Indiana Dunes National Lakeshore.

 In June 2017, the park was closed by state officials due to dozens of people receiving chlorine chemical burns.
 Malfunctioning equipment was determined to be the root cause.
 At the time, Jo Penney, a spokeswoman for Seven Peaks, said, "the park will remain closed until all the deficiencies are rectified."

 In 2019 the water park was sold.
-The new owner has plans to demolish the water park, and build an apartment Complex.
+The new owner has had the water park demolished.
+An apartment development was proposed but as of 2025 no building has started.